wagenadl/ppersist/README.md

     ppersist.save("filename.pkl", variableA, variableB, ...)

 Note that this uses the `inspect` module to discover the names of the variables to be saved.
-That means that variableA, variableB, etc., must all be simple variables, not arbitrary expressions.
+That means that *variableA*, *variableB*, etc., must all be simple variables, not arbitrary expressions.
+(In other words, you cannot `ppersist.save("filename.pkl", x + 3)`.)

-Alternatively, if your data are already packaged in a dictionary, you can write
+Alternatively, if your data are already contained in a dictionary, you can write

     ppersist.savedict("filename.pkl", dct)